avine/formation-angular-base/doc/course/public/13_more_on_components.md

 <!-- separator-vertical -->

-## Appendix - Component projection 1/3
+## More on Components - Content projection 1/3

 - Allows to put HTML content inside the tag of an Angular component
 - The `<ng-content />` element acts as a placeholder to mark where projected content should go